unichols/unichols.github.io/projects/CableTrackPro.md

 <br>

 ## [<ins style="color: black">M2</ins>](https://github.com/orgs/ingeniouspartners/projects/2)
-In Milestone 2, we will be putting together the pages utilizing the components created during M1.
-This should lead to a second round of page development where we refactor the code for reusability.
+In Milestone 2, we put together the pages utilizing the components created during M1.
+This lead to a second round of page development where we refactored the code for reusability.

 <br>

 ## [<ins style="color: black">M3</ins>](https://github.com/orgs/ingeniouspartners/projects/3)
-In Milestone 3, we will be instrumenting the code with tests and adding documentation.
+In Milestone 3, we instrumented the code with tests and added documentation.

 <br>